 According to the previous subsection, the WR forecast could be improved.
-Thus, it is important to assess the limitation of the method using predictors and so assess the strength of the MOAWR and precipitation linkage.
-To this aim, the idealized forecasts of MOAWRs, i.e. geopotential anomalies provided by ERAI without uncertainties, are compared to the forecast of precipitation discussed and shown in Fig. 3.
+Thus, it is important to assess the limitation of the method using predictors and so assessing the strength of the MOAWR and precipitation linkage.
+To this aim, the procedure 'Idealized' forecasts of MOAWRs, i.e. geopotential anomalies provided by ERAI, without uncertainties on forecast, are compared to the forecast of precipitation discussed and shown in Fig. 3.

-The POD scores are strongly improved between seasons and regions (Fig. 8a, d, g and j).
-These results are strongly connected to the correlation values obtained and shown in Fig. 2 with the same north-south and seasonal variabilities being observed.
-However, almost all of the northern part of Europe shows a better POD with the idealized than reference forecasts.
+The POD scores are strongly improved between seasons and regions (Fig. 8a, d, g, and j).
+These results are strongly connected to the correlation values obtained and shown in Fig. 2 with the same North-South and seasonal variabilities being

+30 observed.
+However, almost all the northern part of Europe show a better POD with the 'Idealized' than 'Reference' forecasts.
 Up to 70% of observed drought events are correctly detected during winter.
-This percentage falls to about 17.5 % in summer (i.e. the climatological value) in the southern part of the domain.
+This percentage falls to about 17.5% in summer (i.e., the climatological value) in the southern part of the domain.
 The results in terms of FAR are more variable depending on both the season and the region.
-On average, there is a small decrease in the FAR.
+On average, there is a small decrease of the FAR.
 However, the GSS shows a clear and significant improvement in the drought forecast when using the WR predictors.
-Compared to the scores using operational forecasts in Fig. 4, the bigger difference is more in terms of magnitude than spatial distribution.
-For instance, in winter a large improvement is observed in northern Europe (up to 0.2 for idealized against 0.1 for operational forecast over Scandinavia), whereas a low score is obtained in central Europe.
-Based on this sensitive analysis, the linkage between the SPI-1 < -1 and the MOAWRs is strong enough to provide significant improvements of the prediction scores in most of the regions.
-Nevertheless, this analysis also highlights the limitations of the methods used in this study when and where the influence of the WR on drought is lower (e.g. Germany and Poland in winter, eastern Europe in summer and southern Europe in autumn).
+Compared to the scores using 'Operational' forecasts in Fig. 4, the bigger difference is more in terms of magnitudes than in the spatial distribution.
+For instance, in winter a high improvement is observed in northern Europe (up to 0.2 for 'Idealized' against 0.1 for 'Operational' forecast over Scandinavia)

+5 whereas a decrease/close score is obtained in central Europe.
+Based on this sensitive analysis, the linkage between the SPI-1<-1 and the MOAWRs is strong enough to provide significant improvements of the prediction scores in most of the regions.
+Nevertheless, this analysis also highlights the limitations of the methods used in this study when and where the influence of the WR on drought is lower (e.g. Germany and Poland in winter; eastern Europe in summer; southern Europe in fall).

-5.3 Modelled linkage
+5.3 Modeled linkage